gnir-work/monitored-ioloop/README.md

 ## The monitor callback
 The monitor callback will be called for every execution that the event loop initiates.
 With every call you will receive an [IoLoopMonitorState](monitored_ioloop/monitoring.py) object that contains the following information:
-- `wall_loop_duration`: The time it took to execute the current step of the event loop in wall time.
+- `callback_wall_time`: Wall executing time of the callback.
-- `cpu_loop_duration`: The time it took to execute the current step of the event loop in CPU time.
+- `loop_handles_count`: The amount of handles (think about them as tasks) that the IO loop is currently handling.
-- `handles_count`: The amount of handles (think about them as tasks) that the IO loop is currently handling.
+- `loop_lag`: The amount of time it took from the moment the task was added to the loop until it was executed.

 ## Performance impact
 As many of you might be concerned about the performance impact of this library, I have run some benchmarks to measure the performance impact of this library.